 - A minimum GPA of 3.00 (4.00 system) is required in those courses that apply to the degree. - No course with a grade of D or F (or U) may count toward a graduate degree.
 Some departments may require a higher satisfactory grade in certain courses. - If a student receives an unsatisfactory grade as defined above, the course may be repeated once.
-However, both the original grade and the grade in the repeated class are used in computing the GPA. - Credit by examination is not accepted toward a graduate degree. - Candidates for a master's degree must pass comprehensive examinations and/or formally defend a master's thesis or an acceptable alternative for a particular program as approved by the Graduate Council.
+The credits and quality points earned in the most recent course will be used to calculate the GPA. - · Credit by examination is not accepted toward a graduate degree. - Candidates for a master's degree must pass comprehensive examinations and/or formally defend a master's thesis or an acceptable alternative for a particular program as approved by the Graduate Council.
 Candidates for specialist and doctoral degrees must pass comprehensive examinations.
 Doctoral degree candidates must complete and formally defend a dissertation.